21 Movies That Have Hilarious Titles in Other Countries

 The Incredible Journey in a Crazy Plane

 This was Germany’s interpretation of the madcap-comedy-slash-disaster-movie-spoof Airplane!
 Italy also went literal, calling it “The Craziest Plane in the World.”
 Several other countries, including Croatia, France, and Peru, also lengthened America’s one-word title, calling it some variation of “Is There a Pilot on This Plane?”
 But the funniest title of all might be the working title used for the film during production: “Kentucky Fried Airplane.”
-Or it might just be one of these hilarious working titles of your favorite movies.

 Anthony Hopkins gave an acclaimed performance as the disgraced president in the biopic Nixon, a drama that humanized the flawed American leader.
 Oliver Stone’s three-hour epic intended to depict the complexity of Nixon’s impact on history.
 In China, the film was released with the title Big Liar.
 Why mince words?